adamtabrams/change/README.md

 #### Now populate the rest of it with `change`
 * `change` can add multiple versions to your changelog, but those version tags need to already exist.
-Otherwise everything since the last version tag is assumed to be for the next version.
+Otherwise, it assumes everything since the last version tag is for the next version.
 * `change` will figure out what your next version should be from based on your commits and will add that to the changelog as well.

 #### Fill in the details